 Morgan Wallen's 'I'm the Problem' tops U.S. album chart

-Country music star Morgan Wallen's I'm the Problem is the No. 1 album in the United States this week.
+Country star Morgan Wallen's I'm the Problem is the No. 1 album in the United States.

 ADVERTISEMENT

-Coming in at No. 2 on the Billboard 200 chart dated Saturday is the KPop Demon Hunters soundtrack, followed by Gunna's The Last Wun at No. 3, MGK's Lost Americana at No. 4 and Alex Warren's You'll Be Alright Kid at No. 5.
+Coming in at No. 2 on the Billboard 200 chart dated Saturday is the soundtrack to KPop Demon Hunters, followed by Conan Gray's Wishbone at No. 3, Gunna's The Last Wun at No. 4 and Alex Warren's You'll Be Alright at No. 5.

-Rounding out the top tier are Jonas Brothers' Greetings From Your Hometown at No. 6, Justin Bieber's Swag at No. 7, Wallen's One Thing at a Time at No. 8, Babymetal's Metal Forth at No. 9 and SZA's SOS at No. 10.
+Rounding out the top tier are Billie Eilish's Hit Me Hard and Soft at No. 6, Wallen's One Thing at a Time at No. 7, SZA's SOS at No. 8, Justin Bieber's Swag at No. 9 and Taylor Swift's The Tortured Poets Department at No. 10.

 Copyright 2025 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI's prior written consent.